 Not sure where to begin?
 Consider polling your employees and customers about which community events they’d like to see you support.
 Consider philanthropic activities or organizations that align with your company’s industry and mission.

 A business that responds to reviews appears caring to its customers.
 When a customer takes time to leave an outstanding review, say thank you!
 Make them feel valued, express your appreciation and make the effort to connect.

+Responding to negative reviews will also give you the opportunity to turn a negative into a positive.
 With the help of a public relations specialist, or after much careful thought/research, you can also constructively respond to negative feedback.
 Offer apologies, request that the customer contact you to resolve their review and otherwise work to fix whatever the problem was, whether it was perceived or real.

 12. Never Respond Emotionally

 What are people saying about you?
 Good online reputation management is not only about reacting well to what people say about you, your brand, or your products and services, but also about whether to react at all and, if so, when.
 Sometimes a reaction is not necessary, and sometimes a reaction that is handled poorly can cost you millions.

 On the topic of responding to negative reviews, never let your emotions come into play.
 It’s very easy to do – after an excellent day, for example, you might log on to see a negative review twisting an otherwise positive interaction into something terrible and inaccurate.
 Your first instinct may be to tell the reviewer how it really happened.
 Do not give into this emotional drive.